leej3/pandoc_resume/markdown/resume_John_Lee.md

 ---
 **Dev Ops Engineer:** 2018-Present, National Institute of Mental Health, Bethesda, Maryland

++ NIMH, with a budget of $1.5 billion, is the largest research organization specializing in mental illness in the world.
 <!--
 + As a member of the science and statistical computing core, I developed a new build system for the team, using CMake for cross-platform compatibility and reducing maintenance effort.
  -->